USAFA-ECE/ece281-book/book/ICE/ICE2.md

 (download-onto-fpga)=
 ## Download onto FPGA and test

-1. Plug in your BASYS 3 board and turn it on.
+1. Plug in your BASYS 3 board and turn it on using the switch on the board next to the USB connector.
+If you don't see numbers on the LED displays, consult an instructor.
+2. Verify the drivers installed correctly.
+You may need to [turn off Windows Memory Integrity](https://support.microsoft.com/en-us/windows/options-to-optimize-gaming-performance-in-windows-11-a255f612-2949-4373-a566-ff6f3f474613#:~:text=turning%20off%20memory%20integrity).
 2. Open the Hardware Manager (bottom of Flow Navigator)
 3. Click on the **Open target** link and then click on **Auto Connect**